Serving

 Cilantro leaves

 1. Peel POTATOES and cut into 3/4 inch cubes.
-Hold in water acidulated with a little citric acid or lemon juice until needed.
+Hold in cold water until needed.

 3. Thaw PEAS if frozen, shell if fresh.

-4. Slice ONION thin and chop fine.
+4. Chop ONION fine.
 Crush Garlic and chop fine.
 Mix.

-5. Grind CORIANDER and mix with Turmeric, Garam Masala and Salt.
+5. Grind CORIANDER and mix all Spicing items.

-7. Heat Oil in a coverable sauté pan and stir in Onion mix.
+1. In a spacious coverable sauté pan, heat Oil and stir in Onion mix.
 Fry stirring over moderate heat until the onions are light golden.

 NOTES:

-2. Peas: In India these would be fresh peas but we presume frozen peas here on a cost/benefit basis.
+In India these would be fresh peas, but we presume frozen peas here on a cost/benefit basis.
 If you do use fresh peas they go in earlier.

-3. Garam Masala This is the basic spice mix of northern India.
-Here's the recipe for the version I use: Garam Masala.
+This is the basic spice mix of northern India.
+It can be bought commercially, but it's much better made at home.
+Here's a recipe for the version I use: Garam Masala.

-4. Chili Powder: Kashmir chili (fairly mild) is a good choice for this northern dish, or Korean (a little less) if you don't have Kashmir.
-See my Chili Page for details.
+Kashmir chili (fairly mild) is a good choice for this northern dish, or Korean (a little less) if you don't have Kashmir.
+For details, see our Indian Chilis page.